aws/eks-anywhere-build-tooling/projects/fluxcd/flux2/README.md

 1. Verify the golang version has not changed.
 The version specified in `go.mod` seems to be kept up to date.
 There is also a github release [action](https://github.com/fluxcd/flux2/blob/main/.github/workflows/release.yaml#L18) where the golang version is defined.
-1. Update checksums and attribution using `make run-attribution-checksums-in-docker`.
+1. Update checksums and attribution using `make attribution checksums`.
 1. Update the version at the top of this Readme.
 1. Run `make generate` to update the UPSTREAM_PROJECTS.yaml file.
 1. Updating flux2 usually comes with updates to the source/helm/notification/kustomize-controller, make sure and update as well.